Prebiotics Explained: How They Feed the Gut Microbiome and Support Digestive Health

 3. Do I need prebiotics if I already take probiotics?

 Yes.
 Research on probiotic colonization shows that without appropriate microbial substrates, introduced bacteria often fail to persist.
-This is why synbiotic approaches are increasingly favored.
+This is why synbiotic approaches, which combine both, are increasingly favored.

 4. How do prebiotics improve digestive health?